 Our strategy is to take action, assess the outcomes, make modifications as needed, tell the world about it and take more action wherever we can.

 “True Representation” is the first of three new prototypes I have proposed.
 True Representation improves learning and decision-making processes used in governance.
-Built on RP principles, it fosters conversations where people have more voice and more choice and take more responsibility.
+Built on Restorative Practices principles, it fosters conversations where people have more voice and more choice and take more responsibility.

 However, in the conversations we see on television, we rarely hear politicians and pundits discuss issues based on their merits.
 More often, they focus on how those issues affect the next election.
 Winning the next election is what matters to political parties and professional politicians.
 Truth is routinely sacrificed in their pursuit of power.